CavernCrawlers/CavernCrawlers.github.io/TierZeroSpells.md

 - **Save:** n/a
 - Components: Gestures

-This cantrip creates a tiny area of dim lightning for the duration.
+This cantrip creates a tiny area of dim lighting for the duration.

 *Upcasting*